How a Business is Divided in a Divorce in Arizona

 It is applied based upon the presumption that someone purchasing that share of the business would pay less because he or she has no control over the major business decisions.

-The “fair method” approach to valuation of a business as community property in Arizona is that it does provide for “lack of marketability” or “minority shareholder” discounts.
+The “fair method” approach to valuation of a business as community property in Arizona differs in that it does provide for “lack of marketability” or “minority shareholder” discounts.
+Excluding those discounts from the valuation process, therefore, increases the value of the business over a fair market value approach.

 The statute applies to protect minority shareholders based upon corporate decisions, which are out of the minority shareholders’ control.
+Although this same argument could be used in valuing a business in a divorce, it arguably would not apply because of the existence of the dissenter’s rights statute itself.

 The million-dollar question, therefore, is whether it is appropriate to use “fair market value” or a “fair value” approach in assessing the value of a business in an Arizona divorce.